ramachandra357/tweetable/readme.txt

 = What is the bookmarklet on the "Tweet" page? =
 If you drag it into your browser's bookmarks toolbar, you can tweet a link to a web page just by clicking it.
 (You will have to log into your blog admin, of course.)

+= How do I enable YOURLS support?
+What does it do? = YOURLS (http://yourls.org), or "Your Own URL Shortener" is a PHP application by Lester "Gamerz" Chan and Ozh Richard.
+If you have a short domain name handy, you can quickly set up your own URL shortener, complete with an API that Tweetable can hook into.

+In order to let Tweetable create new short URLs using your YOURLS install, you need to configure a few settings on the Twitter->Settings page in WordPress.
+First you must input your YOURLS username and the domain where it is installed into the "Shortener Login" field.
+An example would be `you@example.org`.
+The `@` symbol is used as a separator between the domain name and the username.
+If YOURLS is installed in a subdirectory of a domain, you may have to use something along the lines of `you@example.org/directory`.
+The second step is to put the YOURLS password in the "Shortener API Key" field.

 = Who made the icons used in Tweetable? =
 The icons used throughout Tweetable are part of the Silk Icons set by FamFamFam. http://www.famfamfam.com/lab/icons/silk/